Buddhist Psychology and Psychodrama Certification Program

 - Describe the Four Noble Truths and their relevance to mental and relational health

-- Enact personal narratives that reflect clinging and release
+- Enact personal narratives that reflect the dynamics of grasping and release

-Themes: The 8 worldly winds (Gain/Loss, Praise/Blame, Pleasure and Pain, Fame and Disrepute)
+- The 8 worldly winds, (Gain/Loss, Praise/Blame, Pleasure and Pain, Fame and Disrepute)

 Educational Goals:

-- Experience how we are pushed/pulled by external feedback, and learn to recognize the impact of external validation (or its lack) on our sense of self-worth and stability.
+- Experience how we are pushed/pulled by external conditions and learn to recognize the impact of external validation (or its lack) on our sense of self-worth and stability

-- Strengthen inner stability through role training, including exercises like the "Inner Anchor," helping develop resilience and equanimity.
+- Strengthen inner stability through role training, including exercises like the "Inner Anchor," which allows participants to develop a grounded sense of self that remains resilient despite the chaotic winds of external feedback and circumstances

-Themes: The Five Precepts, embodied ethics orienting in the direction of well-being and non-harm
+- The Five Precepts, embodied ethics orienting in the direction of well-being and non-harm.

 Educational Goals: